 Making friends with other bloggers is also great for resource sharing and colabs too.
 Colabbing – or writing a post together – creates stronger content, has a broader reach and creates a really rich environment for learning – for the blogger and their audience.

 Okay so theory is great but technical support is key too.
-Knowing your backend from your frontend and your Mail Chimp from your Media Kit helps too.
-Here are a few resources I used and found helpful.
+Knowing your backend from your frontend, your Mail Chimp from your Media Kit, the difference between “no follow” and “unfollow”…all of that is key too.
+Here are a few resources I used (and still use) that were super helpful along the way.

 Food Blogger Pro – An online “How To” and blogger community forum.
 Everything from improving SEO to time management tips to how to earn money blogging to how to set up your website.